SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 ### `query` function

-The implementation of our `Stats` query is quite straightforward compared to the handle requests.
+The implementation of our `Stats` query is quite straightforward compared to handle requests.
 One difference is that `query` simply returns a `StdResult<Binary>`, because it only needs to return the binary-encoded `Stats` struct containing `reminder_count`.
 A `query` does not access `env` and does not affect on-chain transactions, so there is no need to wrap it up with `messages` and `log` like in a `HandleResponse`.

 ```rust
 pub fn query<S: Storage, A: Api, Q: Querier>(